Spirituality and Membership

 5. The Sacrament Medicine Ceremony– Three important purposes for this ceremony are 1) to rediscover ones innate goodness, 2) assist in the forgiveness process for oneself and others, and 3) to reside in truth (Good Health in the spirit, the mind, the body, and the emotions.)
 These purposes are true with each master medicine.

 7. The Sweat Lodge (Amacheekee / Inipi) Ceremony – Two important purposes for this ceremony are 1) remind the participants to honor and respect the creative process and 2) assist the participants to honor and respect all of one’s relatives, especially one’s biological mother and father.
+Read one person’s experience in a sweat lodge.

 8. The Vision Quest or Hanblecheyapi Ceremony– enables human beings to re-remember and understand the mission that they had previously committed to achieving before their spirit assumed its earthly body and introduce them to or discover their spirit guides or inspirations.